2023 Solar Incentives Guide for Ukiah, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
+The ITC offers a tax credit for a set percentage of the cost of your solar system.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-As with federal incentives, these can include rebates, tax credits and more.
-Certain incentives are ongoing, while others might only be available for a limited time.
-They may be provided by the California government, or by your county or municipality.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these could include tax credits, rebates and more.
+Incentives might be given by the state of California, or by your county or municipality.
+Some incentives might only be available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Ukiah